We may earn money or products from the companies mentioned in this post.

 What ways do you connect with your teens?

 Valerie Murray is a wife of 21 years and a busy mom to 4 energetic children.
 She writes at ValerieMurray.com about keeping faith and family strong through Christ.
 Her heart’s desire is to offer hope to others and declare the glory of God in her life through her writing.
 Her mission is to offer encouragement to struggling marriages, overwhelmed moms and people striving to face their fears and know their worth.
-Coffee, chocolate and a good movie always makes her happy!
+Coffee, chocolate and a good movie always make her happy!
 You can find her on Pinterest, Facebook, Twitter, StumbleUpon, Instagram & Google+.